macdonell-group/macdonell-group.github.io/group.md

 # Join us!
 <font size=5>
-Graduate and summer student positions available!
+Graduate and undergraduate student positions available!
 Send an email to Ryan for more details.
 </font><br/>

 # Group photos